bramdanneels/IntroOmicsPract/Other/ShellTips.md

 # Shell tips & tricks

 This document can act as a reference of some often used shell commands that can make life easier when working on the command line.
+For a more detailed tutorial on how to use the command line, see [here](https://swcarpentry.github.io/shell-novice/).

 ## Navigating the filesystem